-The water saturation and determination of the density of the wet specimens were made in accordance with the method description SKB MD 160.002, version 1.9, (SKB internal controlling document).
-This includes determination of density in accordance with ISRM /5/ and water saturation by SS EN 13755 /6/.
-The uniaxial compression tests were carried out in compliance with the method description SKB MD 190.001, version 1.9, (SKB internal controlling document).
-The test method is based on the ISRM suggested method /1/.
+The water saturation and determination of the density of the wet specimens were made in accordance with the method description SKB MD 160.002, Version 2.0, (SKB internal controlling document).
+This includes determination of density in accordance to ISRM /5/ and water saturation by SS EN 13755 /6/.
+The uniaxial compression tests were carried out according to the method description SKB MD 190.001, Version 2.0, (SKB internal controlling document).
+The test method is based on ISRM suggested method /1/.